Mocking cliff chat: Taxonomy

+Subspecies T. c. coronata together with T. c. kordofanensis have sometimes been considered as a separate species, the white-crowned cliff chat.

 Description

 The mocking cliff chat is a large chat with distinctive colouration.
 The male has a glossy black with a chestnut belly, vent, and rump and white shoulder patches.
 The shoulder patches vary in size geographically.
 The female is dark grey with a chestnut lower breast, belly, and vent.
 The mocking cliff chat has a length of 19–21 cm and weigh 41–51g.

 Voice

 A loud fluty melodious warbling song which often contains many rapid-fire phrases mimicking other species, with some harsher phrases interspersed.

-Distribution and movements
+Distribution and habitat

 The mocking cliff chat occurs in a neat band from central Ethiopia in the north through east Africa into Zimbabwe, south-eastern Botswana, southern Mozambique and eastern South Africa as far as the far east of Western Cape province.
 Mostly resident but in the south of its range tends to move to lower altitudes in the winter months.

-Habitat

-The mocking cliff chat inhabits rocky and boulder strewn areas, well-wooded rocky ravines, cliffs, gullies, boulder-strewn hillsides and watercourses in valley bottoms with scattered rocks.
+It inhabits rocky and boulder strewn areas, well-wooded rocky ravines, cliffs, gullies, boulder-strewn hillsides and watercourses in valley bottoms with scattered rocks.